 The following are my lucid dreaming ebook reviews.
 I'll tell you which authors are genuinely helpful and will teach you how to have lucid dreams and take those experiences to the next level.
 And I'll tell you which ones I feel are scam artists and have probably never had a lucid dream in their lives.

-Here I've evaluated most of the lucid dreaming ebooks available at the time of writing and in no way do I endorse them all.
+I've evaluated most of the lucid dreaming ebooks available at the time of writing and in no way do I endorse them all.
 I've organized this page to start with the courses and ebooks I recommend the most, descending to the ones I found least helpful.
 I hope this helps you make an informed decision.

 The Lucid Immersion Blueprint is an original course by Ryan Hurd (author of Dream Studies) for intermediate lucid dreamers who are looking to take their skills to an advanced level.
 Ryan has a way of balancing objective scientific insight with spiritual self-inquiry.
 He emphasizes the need to take a holistic approach to lucid dreaming and remains in awe of the extraordinary potential for self-growth.
 Though he doesn't claim to be any kind of "guru" in lucid dreaming, I think he makes an inspiring tutor with ample personal experience to draw from.

 There is, I should say, far more information in this course than you actually need to dip your toe in the waters of lucidity.
 Casual readers may well find this overwhelming, finding it unnecessary to learn about the depths of dream theory and cultural interpretations before experiencing lucid dreaming for themselves.
 However, this is no discredit to Ryan's work.
 I'm sure there are many ambitious and advanced dream explorers who will revel in the depth of information here, which is beautifully packaged and comes with several multimedia bonuses.

 The Lucid Dreaming Kit guarantees your first lucid dream in 7 days - or your money back.
 Although that's probably an over-hyped claim, there is something in the intensity of this course that could quickly trigger your first lucid dream.
 The kit includes:

-While Directed Dreaming takes place during unconscious (non-lucid) dreams, it shares the same basis as asking questions of your subconscious dreaming self during lucid dreaming.
-In both cases, the answers come directly from your own subconscious mind, which can be quite revealing.
+While Directed Dreaming takes place during unconscious (non-lucid) dreams, it shares the same basis as asking questions of your unconscious dreaming self during lucid dreaming.
+In both cases, the answers come directly from your own unconscious mind, which can be quite revealing.
 This is a very powerful aspect of lucid dreaming and not to be sniffed at.
 Some of the leading authorities on lucidity are putting their efforts into this relatively new field of research to harness the amazing psychological applications.

 Steven Aitchison writes a popular personal development blog called Change Your Thoughts, and his clear and methodical writing style holds true in this short but sweet lucid dreaming ebook.